 Stainless steel sinks can be cleaned with white vinegar, which will keep them shiny.
 Pouring a little vinegar down the garbage disposal will freshen that as well.

-Remove rust from your stainless steel sink by pouring lemon juice on a washcloth, adding cream of tartar, and scrubbing the sink with the mixture.
+Remove rust from your stainless steel sink by pouring lemon juice on a wash cloth, adding cream of tartar, and scrubbing the sink with the mixture.
 The cream of tartar works as an abrasive, while the lemon juice neutralizes the rust.

 A non-stainless steel sink can be washed with baking soda on a damp sponge.
-To make your sink shinier, pour club soda on a washcloth and rub the sink.
+To make your sink shinier, pour club soda on a wash cloth and rub the sink.
 Always thoroughly dry the sink.

 To clean wood floors (hard floor cleaning), brew two bags of tea in hot water.
 Once they have cooled to room temperature, mop your wood floors with the tea.
-Regular black tea works best, don't waste your flavored tea on this job!
+Regular black tea works best, don’t waste your flavoured tea on this job!

 You can clean silverware with white toothpaste (not gel).
-Use a washcloth to clean the piece of silver, then rinse and dry thoroughly to avoid rust.
+Use a wash cloth to clean the piece of silver, then rinse and dry thoroughly to avoid rust.
 If you need the additional scrub, an old toothbrush comes in handy.